 - Fighter Bounce: Keep your eyes and hands up and chin down as you bounce.

-- 3s and 4s: Don't just throw your arms, Blackwell says.
+- Front Hooks (3) and Rear Hooks (4): Don't just throw your arms, Blackwell says.
 Move your whole body and shift your weight as you hook left and right.

 - Jump Rope: Check in with yourself as you move through this transition.